Find Trade Colleges

 On average, clinical laboratory science graduates from CCAC take out $12,818 in student loans while working on their Associate Degree.

 With a ranking of #6, Erie Community College did quite well on this year’s most popular schools for clinical/medical laboratory science students working on their associate degree.
-Located in the large city of Buffalo, Erie Community College is a public school with a moderately-sized student population.
+Located in the large city of Buffalo, Erie Community College is a public school with a medium-sized student population.

 Women make up 90% of the clinical laboratory science majors at the school.